 Peter Chaillé grew up exploring the forests and fishing the waters of the Pacific Northwest and Alaska.
 He received his BS in Aquatic Biology, MA in Comparative Physiology, and PhD in Ecology, Evolution and Marine Biology from the University of California, Santa Barbara.
 Peter is Undergraduate Curriculum Lead and faculty in the Department of Public Administration at Portland State University, where he teaches courses in civic leadership.
 Prior to his time at PSU, his work included studies of nearshore rockfish in the Pacific Rim, examinations of the effects of environmental changes on marine organisms, research collaborations with public agencies, companies and nonprofit organizations on sustainable use of marine and forest resources, and more than a decade instructing sea kayaking and outdoor leadership.
-He serves on the board of the Alaska Chapter of the American Red Cross and volunteers as Fire Chief in Coffman Cove.
 Peter is a co-founder of the Tatoosh School and serves as the school’s Executive Director.

 Erin Steinkruger was born and raised in the foothills of the Chugach Mountains in Anchorage, Alaska.
-She studied Political Science at Lewis & Clark College in Portland, and is currently pursuing a PhD in Public Affairs and Policy at Portland State University with research in environmental governance and public service leadership development.
-Erin has paddled thousands of miles in Southeast Alaska, Baja California and Chile, and her work in the communities and wild lands of the West has made her a strong advocate for boots-on-the-ground understanding of rural landscapes and livelihoods.
-Erin is a co-founder of the Tatoosh School and serves as the school’s Programs Director.
+She studied Political Science at Lewis & Clark College in Portland and is currently pursuing a PhD in Public Affairs and Policy at Portland State University with research in environmental governance and public service leadership development.
+Erin has paddled thousands of miles in southeastern Alaska, Baja California and southern Chile and her work in the communities and wild lands of the American West has made her a strong advocate for boots-on-the-ground understanding of rural landscapes and livelihoods.
+She is a co-founder of the Tatoosh School and serves as the school’s Programs Director.

 Bobbi Rooney grew up in Wisconsin and earned her BS in Human Dimensions of Natural Resources from Colorado State University.
 During college, she was a member of SheJumps, an organization focused on increasing the participation of women and girls in outdoor activities.
 Bobbi was also involved in leading environmental education programs for a local elementary school, and spent her summers working at a YMCA camp leading youth on kayaking trips in Wisconsin and Canada.
 Her love for outdoor adventure has led her to care deeply for the land where she learns, works, and plays.
 Bobbi is a 2017 Tatoosh alum and serves as the school’s Outreach Assistant.